nLab

 Idea

-In quantum mechanics, the Kochen-Specker theorem – developed in 1967 by Simon Kochen and Ernst Specker – is a no-go theorem that places limits on the types of hidden variable theories? that may be used to explain the apparent randomness of quantum mechanics in a causal way.
-It roughly asserts that it is impossible to assign values to all physical quantities while simultaneously preserving the functional relations between them.
-It is a complement to Bell's theorem, developed by John Bell in 1964, and is related to Gleason's theorem, developed in 1957 by Andrew Gleason (who incidentally is the person who communicated the original Kochen-Specker paper to the Journal of Mathematics and Mechanics ).
-Christopher Isham has recently shown that the Kochen-Specker theorem is equivalent to the statement that the spectral presheaf has no global elements.
+In quantum mechanics, the Kochen-Specker theorem – developed in 1967 by Simon Kochen and Ernst Specker – is a no-go theorem that places limits on the types of hidden variable theories that may be used to explain the (apparent) probabilistic nature of quantum mechanics in a causal way.
+It roughly asserts that it is impossible to assign values to all physical observables while simultaneously preserving the functional relations between them.
+It is a complement to Bell's theorem, developed by John Bell in 1964, and is related to Gleason's theorem, proven by (Gleason (1957)) (who incidentally is the person who communicated the original Kochen-Specker paper to the Journal of Mathematics and Mechanics ).
+Later in (Butterfield-Hamilton-Isham 98) it was observed that the Kochen-Specker theorem is equivalent to the statement that the spectral presheaf has no global elements, which led to the proposal that the phase space in quantum mechanics is naturally to be understood as a (ringed) topos, the “Bohr topos”.

 Kochen-Specker theorem